Rights for EU citizens and their families

 The EU Settlement Scheme is free and the application process can be done online by downloaded the EU Exit: ID Document check on android or apple.

-For those who do not have access to the EU Exit: ID Document Check app or an unable to post their documents, Highland Council will have an ID Document Scanning Service from the end of April 2020 available at the Inverness Service Centre to assist in the process.
+For those who do not have access to the EU Exit: ID Document Check app or an unable to post their documents, Highland Council plan to have an ID Document Scanning Service available at the Inverness Town House Service Centre, once it reopens, to assist in the process.

 As part of the EU Citizens Support Settlement Scheme, run by Citizens Advice Scotland individuals can also contact a specialist helpline for free, confidential advice on 0800 916 9847.
 Lines are open: